PytorchConnectomics/SynAnno/README.md

 - URL: http://127.0.0.1:5000/open_data

 This view is identical for both workflows.
 You'll be prompted to provide a source bucket and target bucket (both in Neuroglancer's precomputed format), a URL to a materialization table, bucket secrets (defaults to ~/.cloudvolume/secrets), and optionally a JSON file containing instance metadata.
-The JSON file can be used to save and restore sessions or start a "Revise Dataset" workflow with information from a "Proofread Annotation" workflow.
-If you wish to use "View-Centric" neuron selection in a "Proofread Annotation" workflow, you must also provide a neuropil segmentation bucket in Neuroglancer's precomputed format as well.
+The JSON file can be used to save and restore sessions or start a "Error Correction" workflow with information from a "Error Detection" workflow.
+If you wish to use "View-Centric" neuron selection in a "Error Detection" workflow, you must also provide a neuropil segmentation bucket in Neuroglancer's precomputed format as well.

 Opening the "Volume Parameters" tab, you will have two different options for the manner in which to select your instances, "View Centric" and "Neuron Centric".